-Old/cheap brushes (include wide, at least 2″ and 1″) that can be abused with glue.
+Old/cheap brushes (include wide, at least 2″ & 1″) that can be used with glue.

 Acrylic matte medium and/or acrylic gloss medium

-Ways to embellish and make marks: stamps, stencils of your choice, expired credit card or gift card for scraping paint, an old toothbrush for spattering paint
+Ways to embellish and make marks: stamps, stencils of your choice, expired credit card or gift card for scraping paint, an old toothbrush for splattering paint.

 Favorite Quotes, Poems or Sayings for inspiration

-If you know the concept/idea, you would like to capture in your paintings, bring along anything that might be helpful (papers, words, pictures, maps, ideas are written down, etc.).
+If you know the concept/idea you would like to capture in your paintings, bring along anything that might be helpful (papers, words, pictures, maps, views ideas)